Gigacore/React-Redux-Sass-Starter/README.md

 ![logos](https://image.ibb.co/m8S9ew/react_redux_sass.jpg)

 # React, Redux & Sass Starter
-A simple and quick way to get you going with developing React applications with Redux and Sass for styling.
+A simple and quick way to get you going with developing React applications with Redux and Sass.

 Comes with pre-configured Webpack for bundling your application to help save time in setting up your project.
-While Redux takes care of State Management, this starter kit keeps CSS out of JavaScript to maintain separation of concerns.
+Keeps CSS out of JavaScript to maintain separation of concerns.
+Redux takes care of State Management.
+If you are looking for _CSS-in-JS_ approach, this starter pack is not for you.

 **Demo:** https://www.gigacore.in/demos/react-redux-demo/